-A List of Items You’ll Need to Cloth Diaper With for your Camping Trip:
+A List of Items You Can Use to Cloth Diaper While you are Camping:

 1. Cloth Diapers.
-(I suggest using flats and prefolds if you are away for a long time, as they are super easy to clean and drying time is minimal!
+(I suggest using flats and prefolds if you are away for a long time with covers or pockets as a cover, as they are super easy to clean and drying time is minimal!
 Covers can be reused many times and require minimal washing) You’ll need enough cloth diapers for your time away, so estimate the amounts you generally use and perhaps a few more if you are going away for a longer time.

 2. Cloth Wipes or Disposable Wipes.
 Depending on where you are going, you may find it more useful to take cloth wipes with you – especially if you have limited access to garbage.
 They can easily be washed with your cloth diapers and take very little time drying if hung up.
 Using a wipes solution such as Sheepish Grins Sensitive Skin Foaming Diaper Wipes Solution will help to clean up those harder to clean poops.

 3. 2-3 Wet Bags.
 Wet Bags will help you contain your cloth diapers until you are ready to wash them.
 Whether you are going for a shorter trip (4-5 days) and have enough diapers – you may be able to get away with not having to wash your diapers until you get home.
-But for those who are going away longer, having 2 or more wet bags to separate your clean diapers from your wet one’s should help.
+But for those who are going away longer, having 2 or more wet bags help separate your clean diapers from your wet ones.